z3i/gutenberg/README.md

 ----------

 You can use Gutenberg everywhere: your project doesn’t need to be written in Ruby.
 Any language is OK, whether it is Python, PHP, or any other you prefer.
+If you’ve got a Mac, you already have Ruby installed, so don’t even bother with it.

 Get started
 ------------